juanfdx/angular-adminPro/README.md

 ## 🧾 Description

 Small angular framework project for my portfolio.
-I have made an imitation of the [pccomponentes.com](https://www.pccomponentes.com/) website using frontend technologies.
-The idea is that the created page is as similar as possible to the original.
+I have made a CMS (Content Management System)website using frontend technologies.
+This project is a small Medics & Hospitals Manager.

 ## 🧐 Author